alttch/bma-jrpc/README.md

 ## MessagePack support

-with "msgpack" feature an optional MessagePack RPC de/serialization can be enabled:
+with "msgpack" crate feature an optional MessagePack RPC de/serialization can be enabled:

 ```rust
 use bma_jrpc::{HttpClient, MsgPack};